Way of the Cross

 The journey usually takes up to 2 ½ hours, and will end around 12:15pm, at St Paul’s Cathedral, corner Swanston and Flinders Streets.

 What to bring: Wear comfortable walking shoes and weather-appropriate clothing.
 Limited supplies of water are available.
 An emergency first-aid medic attends, and Victoria Police provide support.
 Copies of the liturgy are provided, but if you can bring your own copy (download from the Publications tab), it would be appreciated.

-Easter Sunday: The Easter Sunday pilgrimage begins at dawn at St Paul’s Anglican Cathedral, and then crosses over the Yarra River to conclude at St John’s Lutheran Southgate (the newest inner city church).
+Easter Sunday: The Easter Sunday pilgrimage — ‘from death to life’ — begins at dawn (6:30am) at St Paul’s Cathedral, and then crosses over the Yarra River to conclude at St Johns Southgate (20 City Road, Southbank).

 Station 3: CrossCulture Church of Christ, Swanston Street

 Stations 6 and 7: St Patrick’s Cathedral, Gisborne/Albert Streets